Polypterus senegalus: Reproduction

 Polypterus senegalus breed during the rainy season in nature.
 During courtship, the male chases and nudges the female.
 The females lays 100–300 eggs within a few days.
 The male receives the eggs from the female by cupping his anal and caudal fins around her genitals.
 The male then fertilizes the eggs and scatters them in the vegetation.
 Egg hatching can take 3–4 days.

 Feeding

 Polypterus senegalus feed on small vertebrates, insects, and crustaceans.
 They use suction feeding to ingest prey from the bottom of freshwater lakes and rivers.
 P. senegalus is said to consume anything it can swallow, which is why it is recommended that their tankmates be at least half of their size.
 They are opportunistic ambush predators, moving slowly and cautiously, and occasionally hiding, to capture their prey.
+Even though they are sold in pet stores as cute eel like fish, they can be real predators.
+They can hunt very little fish such as tetras, guppies, catfish, and any small fish that can fit in their mouth.